SSJ6Porfy/US-Immigration-Visualizer/README.md

 The project must be completed in 4 days.

+## Features

+* Users can scroll over circle placed on a world map representing that nation.
+On mouseover a popup div appears rendering the number of immigrants who have immigranted to the United States since 1820.

+* The visualization involves a d3 path rendered from the nation of origin to a Star Polygon placed at the center of the United States.

 ### Technologies
 * d3.js - A javascript library for manipulating document with data.
 * mapbox API - A location data platform designed specifically to build rich